uvanlp/llm-workshop-2024/calls.md

 ### 2.1 Workshop Presentations

 If you are interested in presenting your work and opinions in this workshop, please submit a brief description following the [ICLR template](https://github.com/ICLR/Master-Template).
-Typically, each submission should be one page and, at most, two pages.
+Typically, each submission should be one page (approximately, 200 words) and, at most, two pages.

 All _accepted_ submissions will be presented in the poster sessions, and some of the presentations will also be highlighted in lightning talks (2 -- 5 minutes).

 All submissions should be uploaded via the [LLM workshop submission page](https://openreview.net/group?id=virginia.edu/UVA/2024/LLM_Workshop) on OpenReview.

-The submission deadline is **September 20, 2024**.
+The submission deadline is **September 24, 2024**.

 ### 2.2 Topics and Ideas for Discussion